oanguenot/webrtcmetrics/README.md

 As defined in that sample, 3 parameters can be configured:

 - `refreshEvery`: Number.
 Contains the number of milliseconds to wait before collecting a new set of statistics.
-Default value is equals to **2000**.
+Default value is **2000**.

 - `startAfter`: Number.
 Contains the duration to wait before collecting the first set of statistics.
 Default value is equals to 0 for starting immediately.

 - `stopAfter`: Number.
-Contains the duration before stopping collecting the statistics.
-That duration starts at `startAfter` after calling the `start()`function.
+Contains the duration before stopping to collect the statistics.
+This duration starts after the `startAfter` duration.
 Default value is **-1** which means that the statistics are collected until the function `stop()` is called.

 _Note:_ The **configuration** parameter is optional.